We are called the children of God, and such we are! ∙

 See how great a love the Father has bestowed on us, that we would be called children of God; and such we are. – 1 John 3:1

 Romans 8:16 The Spirit Himself bears witness with our spirit that we are children of God.

-Mike Bickel suggests in his book, Longings of the Human Heart, that there are 7 longings of the human heart.
-He categorizes them like this: The Longing to Be Enjoyed by God, The Longing for Fascination, The Longing for Beauty, him The Longing for Greatness, The Longing for Intimacy Without Shame, The Longing to Be Wholehearted, The Longing to Make a Deep and Lasting Impact.
+In his book, Longings of the Human Heart, Mike Bickel suggests that there are seven longings of the human heart.
+He categorizes them like this: The Longing to Be Enjoyed by God, The Longing for Fascination, The Longing for Beauty, The Longing for Greatness, The Longing for Intimacy Without Shame, The Longing to Be Wholehearted, The Longing to Make a Deep and Lasting Impact.

 One of the great longings of the human heart is to be wanted.
-And because of our adoption into the Father’s Forever Family, we finally belong.
-It is one of the incomprehensible wonders of our relationship with the Father.
+And because of our adoption into the Father’s Forever Family, all children of the King finally belong.
+It is one of the incredible wonders of our relationship with the Father.
 We have truly and completely become His children.
 This is something we could ponder for all eternity and never fully grasp.